What Was The Apollo 11 Heat Shield Made Of?

 The Precision and Rigor Behind the Apollo 11 Heat Shield Construction

-Next, the honeycomb cells are filled with the ablative material.
-Each cell is a nominal 3/8-inch wide hexagon.
-The depth filled ranges from 1/2 inch to just over 3 inches, depending on the spacecraft’s location.
+Filling the honeycomb cells with the ablative material was a detailed task.
+Each cell, a neat 3/8-inch wide hexagon, was filled to a depth ranging from 1/2 inch to just over 3 inches, tailored to different parts of the spacecraft.

 Picture showing Apollo 11 heat shield.
 Credit: Credit: National Air and Space Museum.